-• When the interval time runs down, ONLY if the player to deliver is not in the hack, advise the timing supervisor and ask if you should start the game time

-- A mandatory 5-minute break takes place at the conclusion of the 5th end.
+- If a measurement is required, the 'between end' interval begins at the completion of the measurement. - When the interval time runs down, ONLY if the player to deliver is not in the hack, advise the timing supervisor and ask if you should start the game time for the team that will throw first.
+Stop the clock when the delivered stone reaches the tee line at the delivering end.
+If the player is ready to deliver, do not start the clock - A mandatory 5-minute break takes place at the conclusion of the 5th end.
 Time clocks will count down the 5-minute break.
 Advise the Timing Game Umpire when there is one minute remaining in that break.
 When the 5 minutes is complete, if the player to deliver is not in the hack start the clock of the team who will be delivering first.
-If the player is ready to deliver, do not start the clock. - If either team is running short of time (less than 2 minutes for each end remaining), advise the Timing Game Umpire. - If an extra end appears imminent, advise the Timing Game Umpire before skip stones in the 10th end. - When the game is over, complete and sign the timing sheet, have it signed by the Timing Game Umpire and return it to the Officials' room.
+If the player is ready to deliver, do not start the clock. - If either team is running short of time (less than 2 minutes for each end remaining), advise the Timing Game Umpire. - If an extra end appears imminent, advise the Timing Game Umpire before skip stones in the 10th end. - When the game is over, complete and sign the timing sheet, have it signed by the Timing Game Umpire and return it to the Officials room.